Drs. Gouldin, Carlos and Gohel addressing your dental anxiety with sedation options from Nitrous to IV

 Is dental anxiety or fear keeping you from seeking periodontal and implant care?
 An estimated 93 million Americans experience some level of dental fear, many of whom miss out on getting the treatment they need for a healthy, attractive smile.
 Our caring team understands that you may have fears or worries over periodontal and implant procedures.
 Whether you need gum disease treatment, dental implants or something in between, we offer a variety of sedation treatments from IV sedation to complete general anesthesia administered by board-certified anesthesiologists to quell any dental anxiety standing in your way.
 Our periodontists are all IV sedation certified and highly skilled at assisting our Falls Church and Alexandria, VA, patients in choosing the appropriate sedation solution for their needs

 At Northern Virginia Periodontics, we place your comfort and safety as the highest pinnacle of care.
-To allow our specialists to focus solely on your procedure, especially full arch implant cases, we often partner with Medical Director and board certified anesthesiologist, Dr. Teresa Lee Roberts and her group, Anesthesia Connections Dental, L.L.C., for IV sedation and general anesthesia services in Alexandria and Falls Church, VA.
+To allow our specialists to focus solely on your procedure, especially full arch implant cases, we often partner with Medical Director and board certified anesthesiologist, Dr. Teresa Lee Roberts and her group, Oak Hill Anesthesia Services, PLLC, for IV sedation and general anesthesia services in Alexandria and Falls Church, VA.
 Dr. Roberts and her team have vast experience in healthcare and are committed to providing safe IV sedation and general anesthesia administration and monitoring of vitals throughout your procedure.
-Anesthesia Connections Dental, L.L.C., employ highly credentialed anesthesiologists who are passionate about helping patients get the comfortable care they need, without having to worry about fear or anxiety.
+Oak Hill Anesthesia Services, PLLC, employ highly credentialed anesthesiologists who are passionate about helping patients get the comfortable care they need, without having to worry about fear or anxiety.

 No matter the source or severity of your dental anxiety, we have the ideal sedation dentistry solution for you.
 We offer IV sedation and other effective options to the Falls Church and Alexandria, VA, communities: